 The emphasis on theory within the seminal documents is expected given program theory's importance for the development of effective programs.
 Building programs supported by theory and evidence results in greater confidence that programs should affect students in desired ways.
 Subsequent outcomes assessment is needed, of course, to formally evaluate program effectiveness.
 However, program theory allows professionals to intentionally build programs that theoretically should "work" and then use assessment in a confirmatory way to test this hypothesis.
 This approach can be contrasted with the (often-encountered) conceptualization of program development as a rushed, unsystematic process of cobbling together materials.
-The theory-based approach is ultimately more efficient with regard to time and resources because the programs generated are more likely to be effective in improving A number of seminal student affairs documents, as well as the most recent professional standards in the field, have articulated the importance of theory and research when creating and assessing program effectiveness.
+The theory-based approach is ultimately more efficient with regard to time and resources because the programs generated are more likely to be effective in improving

+A number of seminal student affairs documents, as well as the most recent professional standards in the field, have articulated the importance of theory and research when creating and assessing program effectiveness.

-Table 1 Professional standards and competencies related to knowledge and u se of theories
+Table 1 Professional standards and competencies related to knowledge and use of theories

-CAS St andards ACPA-NASPA Professional Competencies ASK Professional Standards Program HESA Graduate Training Student Learning & Development (SLD) Competency Assessment, Evaluation & Research (AER) Competency Standard 2: Articulating Learning & Development Outcomes "Programs and services must be guided by theories and knowledge of learning and development."
+CAS Standards ACPA-NASPA Professional Competencies ASK Professional Standards Program HESA Graduate Training Student Learning & Development (SLD) Competency Assessment, Evaluation & Research (AER) Competency Standard 2: Articulating Learning & Development Outcomes "Programs and services must be guided by theories and knowledge of learning and development."
 "Personnel must engage in continuing professional development activities to keep abreast of the research, theories, legislation, policies, and developments that affect their programs and services."
 "The curriculum must include studies of student development theories and research relevant to student learning and personal development."
-"Graduates must be able to demonstrate knowledge of how student learning and learning opportunities are influenced by student characteristics and by collegiate environments so that graduates can design and evaluate learning experiences for students."
-Foundational Level: "Articulate theories and models that describe the development of college students and the conditions and practices that facilitate holistic development."
-"Identify one's own informal theories of student development ('theories in use') and how they can be informed by formal theories to enhance work with students."
-"Assess learning outcomes from programs and services and use theory to improve practice."
-Intermediate Level: "Design programs and services to promote student learning and development that are based on current research on student learning and development informed by formal theories."
-"Justify using learning theory to create learning opportunities."
-Advanced Level: "Utilize theory to inform divisional and institutional policy and practice."
-"Translate theory to diverse audiences (e.g., colleagues, faculty, students, parents, policymakers) and use it effectively to enhance understanding of the work of student affairs."
-"Analyze and critique prevailing theory for improved unit, division, or campus practice."
-"Identify staff members' level of competency regarding the ability to apply learning and development theory to practice, and create professional development opportunities utilizing various learning Foundational Level: • "Design program and learning outcomes that are appropriately clear, specific, and measurable, that are informed by theoretical frameworks and that align with organizational outcomes, goals, and values."
-Intermediate Level: • "Utilize formal student learning and development theories as well as scholarly literature to inform the content and design of individual and program level outcomes as well as assessment tools such as rubrics."
+"Graduates must be able to demonstrate knowledge of how student learning and learning opportunities are influenced by student characteristics and by collegiate environments so that graduates can design and evaluate learning experiences for students." theory to improve practice."
+Intermediate Level: "Design programs and services to promote student learning and development that are based on current research on student learning and development theories."
+Foundational Level: "Design program and learning outcomes that are appropriately clear, specific, and measurable, that are informed by theoretical frameworks and that align with organizational outcomes, goals, and values."
+Intermediate Level: "Utilize formal student learning and development theories as well as scholarly literature to inform the content and design of individual and program level outcomes as well as assessment tools such as rubrics."
 "Ability to articulate intentional student learning and development goals and their related outcomes.
 In establishing those goals, the ability to use cognitive and psychosocial development theories germane to the student populations (e.g., traditional age, cultural background, adult education, and so on) as well as an awareness that different subpopulations may have different patterns of development (Love and Guthrie, 1999)."
 "Ability to identify the appropriate philosophical or research underpinnings (such as positivist, constructivist, critical theory, and so on) for the articulation of outcomes, dependent on the outcomes themselves."